 The objective of Phase II is to continue the R&D efforts initiated in Phase I. Funding is based on the results achieved in Phase I and the scientific and technical merit and commercial potential of the project proposed in Phase II.
 SBIR/STTR Phase II awards normally do not exceed $1,000,000 total costs for 2 years.

 Commercialization Readiness Program (CRP)

+The congressional CRP authority has expired.
 The Commercialization Readiness Program (CRP) is a pilot authority that may provide up to $3 million in additional funding for Phase II SBIR/STTR projects.
 The CRP may fund work that is not typically supported through SBIR/STTR Phase II or Phase IIB awards, including:

 - Preparation of documents for a Food and Drug Administration (FDA) submission

 - Development of an intellectual property strategy